Slot collections by providers

 What if I want to test a slots strategy?

 The staff at CasinoGrounds receives messages from players who claim that they have a working slots strategy every week.
 Despite their efforts to "prove" their claims with big win clips and screenshots, their winnings are due to sheer luck and random chance.
 There's no online slots strategy that will work unless the game is flawed.
-All operators have a clause in their terms and conditions that stipulate that the casino can rightfully confiscate winnings derived from faulty games, bonus abuse, or bug exploitation.
+All operators have a clause in their terms and conditions stipulate that the casino can rightfully confiscate winnings derived from faulty games, bonus abuse, or bug exploitation.